 Don’t view a hard climb as a whole, but break it down into parts such as pitches, sections, or moves.
 Break the climb down to one route, one pitch, one move at a time.
 Don’t let the weight of a climb crush you.

 Practice practice practice

 Reading and understanding what you must do is the easy part.
 The hard part is to actually do it.
-Based on what I witness, climbers who are very committed to sending a project and willing to repeat the crux sequence and take huge falls multiple times during a training session tends to do a lot better than climbers who only make a few feeble attempts on their project route.
+Based on what I witnessed, climbers who are very committed to sending a project and willing to repeat the crux sequence and take huge falls multiple times during a training session tend to do a lot better than climbers who only make a few feeble attempts on their project route.
 Hard work pays off.

 The most effective way to overcome your fear is to just take the fall.
 It may hurt… so practice practice practice till you get used to the fear and the occasional pain from a good whipper.